Silicon Valley Power: Power portfolio

-Facilities and Generation Sources
+Facilities

-Generating facilities owned by the City of Santa Clara and located in the city provided 32.5% of the electricity consumed in Santa Clara.
+Generating facilities owned by the City of Santa Clara and located in the city provided 32.5 percent of the electricity consumed in Santa Clara.
 Natural gas-fueled facilities are the Donald Von Raesfeld natural gas power plant (147.8 MW), Gianera Generating Station (49.5 MW) and Cogeneration Plant #1 (7 MW).
 In addition, power is also generated by the Jenny Strand Solar Research and Development Park (100 kW), the Tasman Parking Structure Solar PV (400 kW) and by the capture and burning of methane gas from a closed City of Santa Clara landfill (750 kW).
 SVP also owns a 230-kilovolt (kV) transmission line that brings electricity into the city from non-local sources.

 Generating sources owned by SVP and located outside the city include the Stony Creek Hydroelectric System and Grizzly Hydroelectric Project.

-Joint Power Agencies (JPA) of which SVP is a member include the NCPA (hydroelectric, natural gas, geothermal projects) and M-S-R (coal and wind).
-SVP also contracts to receive electricity through power purchase agreements with such entities as Iberdrola and Seawest LLC (wind); Western Area Power Association, Tri-Dam Project, Friant Power Authority (hydroelectric); Recurrent Energy (solar); and G2 Energy and Ameresco (landfill gas).
+Joint Power Agencies (JPA) of which SVP is a member include the NCPA (hydroelectric, natural gas.
+SVP also contracts to receive electricity through power purchase agreements with entities such as Iberdrola and Seawest LLC (wind); Western Area Power Association, Tri-Dam Project, Friant Power Authority (hydroelectric); Recurrent Energy (solar); and G2 Energy and Ameresco (landfill gas).

 SVP receives generation produced outside Santa Clara via transmission facilities owned and operated by PG&E under the direction of the California Independent System Operator (CAISO).
-SVP also participates in the Transmission Agency of Northern California (TANC) which is interconnected to PG&E’s transmission facilities.
+SVP also participates in the Transmission Agency of Northern California (TANC), which is interconnected to PG&E’s transmission facilities.

-Regulatory Agencies
+Regulatory agencies

-SVP must adhere to the laws and regulations of the U.S. and the State of California and is involved, in various ways, with multiple entities, including: Federal Energy Regulatory Commission (FERC); North American Electric Reliability Corporation (NERC); California Energy Commission (CEC); CAISO; California Division of Occupational Safety and health (Cal/OSHA); Bay Area Air Quality Management District; California Department of Toxic Substances Control; California Department of Transportation; and the California Air Resources Board.
+SVP must adhere to the laws and regulations of the U.S. and the State of California and is involved, in various ways, with multiple entities, including: Federal Energy Regulatory Commission (FERC); North American Electric Reliability Corporation (NERC); California Energy Commission (CEC); CAISO; California Division of Occupational Safety and Health (Cal/OSHA); Bay Area Air Quality Management District; California Department of Toxic Substances Control; California Department of Transportation; and the California Air Resources Board.

-Governance and Key Executives
+Executives

 The City of Santa Clara City Council has governing authority over SVP via the city manager and the Director of Electric Utility, who reports to the city manager.